 Insurance adjusters don’t like when accident injury victims hire a car accident lawyer.
 It means the adjuster will likely have to 1) hire an attorney to defend against the claim and 2) pay more to the injury victim.
 The adjuster’s own salary and bonus may be tied to how much or how little they pay on claims, so they want to limit the amount the injured person receives.

-To discourage victims from hiring an attorney, the adjuster may state that insurance company accepts responsibility or even go so far as to admit that their driver was at fault for the accident.
+To discourage victims from hiring a personal injury attorney, the adjuster may state that the auto insurance company accepts responsibility or even go so far as to admit that their driver was at fault for the accident.
 They want the victim to think the insurance company is treating him or her fairly.